jaybojaybojaybo/ThreeDB/README.md

   * pwd: root
   * If you have a different local database server, you will need to change the connection string settings in appsettings.json and Models/ThreeDBContext.cs
 * Press the IIS Express play button.
-* The app should automatically open your default browser.
+* The app should automatically open in your default browser.

 ## Support and contact details